ma1uta/matrix-jabber-java-bridge/README.md

           "mjjb.xmpp.server.tld":
             password: "secret_xmpp_password"
     ```
+    The password should be generate a new one.
 11. Register the bridge on the matrix homeserver.
 Add the registration file in the homeserver.yml:
     ```
     app_service_config_files: